carterwayneskhizeine/AnonymousMessageBoard/README.md

 *   **Database Performance Optimization**: Built-in indexes for faster queries, better scalability for research and learning.
 *   **Responsive Design**: The application is designed to be accessible and usable across various devices, with mobile-friendly buttons.
 *   **Dockerized Deployment**: Easy setup and deployment using Docker and Docker Compose.
+*   **AI-Powered Comment Responses**: Users can mention `@goldierill` in comments to receive AI-generated replies based on the message context.

 ## Tech Stack